 Receive a reference to a graphics object as part of the PaintEventArgs in the Paint event of a form or control.
 This is usually how you obtain a reference to a graphics object when creating painting code for a control.
-Similarly, you can also obtain a graphics object as a property of the PrintPageEventArgs when handling the PrintPage event for a PrintDocument.

 Call the CreateGraphics method of a control or form to obtain a reference to a Graphics object that represents the drawing surface of that control or form.
 Use this method if you want to draw on a form or control that already exists.

 The following sections give details about each of these processes.

 To obtain a reference to a Graphics object from the PaintEventArgs in the Paint event

 To create a Graphics object with the CreateGraphics method